MikeDigitize/JSFundamentals/README.md

 ### Let and const

-ES6 introduced two new ways for variables to be declared <code>const</code> and <code>let</code>.
-These both have different scoping criteria to var or function.
-Const and let are block scoped which means they are available only within the block <code>{ }</code> they are declared in.
+ES6 introduced two new ways for variables to be declared - <code>const</code> and <code>let</code>.
+These both have different scoping criteria to var and function, and are also handled differently by the compiler (see the next section for an explanation as to how).
+Const and let are lexically block scoped which means they are available only within the block <code>{ }</code> they are declared in.

 ```javascript
 for (let i = 0; i < 5; i++) {